djjudas21/photodb-perl/docs/CONCEPTS.md

 * directly, for fixed-lens cameras (e.g. compacts)
 * via a lens mount, for interchangeable-lens cameras (e.g. SLRs)

-You will be guided through questions when adding a new camera or lens.
+You will be guided through questions when adding a new camera or lens by running `photodb camera add` or `photodb lens add`.
 When adding a fixed-lens camera you will be asked to give details about the lens at the same time, which is then associated only with that camera.
 When adding an interchangeable-lens camera, you only specify the lens mount.
-You can add lenses separately, which are then available to use with any camera with the same mount.
+You can add lenses separately by running `photodb lens add`, which are then available to use with any camera with the same mount.

 Cameras and lenses have properties of different types.
 Some are text (like the model name), some are numerical (like the maximum aperture of a lens), some are yes/no (like whether a lens has autofocus) and some are multiple choice (like the different metering modes a camera supports).